stouch/docs/getting-started/introduction.md

 ## What is Directus?

-**Directus is an open-source suite of software for managing content in custom databases.** It instantly wraps SQL databases with a dynamic API and provides a safe and intuitive Admin App for non-technical users.
-It can be used as a headless CMS for managing project content, a database client for modeling and viewing raw data, or as standalone software to replace other costly services.
+**Directus is an open-source suite of software that wraps custom SQL databases with a dynamic API and intuitive Admin App.** It allows both administrators and non-technical users to view and manage the content/data stored in pure SQL databases.
+It can be used as a headless CMS for managing project content, a database client for modeling and viewing raw data, or as customizable WebApp.

-Yes, this is a very broad description.
-Directus is a simple solution for complex problems.

 ### What is a "headless" CMS?

 With _traditional_ CMS you choose a design template, throw in some content, and it generates a blog or simple website.
 However that means that these platforms are limited to websites only, since your designs and content are all jumbled together.

 In a "headless" CMS, there are no templates built-in, no design or layout editor, and it doesn't generate a website (aka the "head").
 It only manages _content_.
 That's it.
 Now that your content is cleanly decoupled, you can connect it anywhere!
 Websites, sure, but also native apps, kiosks, digital signage, other software, internet-of-things (IoT) devices, or any other data-driven project.

-In short: traditional CMS are for small or medium-sized websites, headless CMS can manage content for anything.
+In short: traditional CMS are for small or medium-sized websites, headless CMS can manage content for absolutely anything.

 ### What is a "database wrapper"?

 Our database-wrapper uses the SQL database's schema to dynamically build a set of custom API endpoints based on the custom achitecture.
 This means you can install it on top of existing databases, tailor actual database tables/columns to specific project requirements, and even build/optimize in the database directly.

 Perhaps one of the biggest advantages of using a database-wrapper like ours in your project, is that you always have direct access to your pure and unaltered data.
-Meaning, you can always bypass the API, SDK, or CMS and connect to data directly — effectively removing _any_ bottleneck or additional latency.
+Meaning, you always have the option to bypass our API, SDK, or CMS and connect to your data directly — effectively removing _any_ bottleneck or additional latency.

 ## Core Principles

+Directus is a simple solution for complex problems.
 Every aspect of Directus is data-first and guided by the following core principles:

 * **Agnostic** — Directus is not specific to websites or limited to HTML.
 Your data is compatible with any platform or device so you can connect it to all of your projects.
 * **Extensible** — Directus can not be outgrown.
 Every aspect of the toolkit is modular, allowing you to adapt, customize, and extend the Core feature-set.